The start of the Iraq War 20 years later in photos

 Getty Images

 April 1, 2003: In this handout image from night-scope video, U.S. military personnel carry U.S. Pfc.
 Jessica Lynch off of a helicopter at an undisclosed location in Iraq.
 Lynch was rescued from a hospital in Nasiriyah, Iraq.
-Lynch had been missing since March 23 when she and members of her unit, the U.S. Army 507th Maintenance Company, were ambushed by Iraqi forces.
+Lynch had been missing since March 23, when she and members of her unit, the U.S. Army's 507th Maintenance Company, were ambushed by Iraqi forces.

 Guardian Gulf / Getty Images